chengharv-pen/comp433_braintotext/project_files/README.md

   -v ./:/workspace/comp433_braintotext25 \
   chengharvp/comp433-b2txt25-test:latest
 ```
 From here, we will assume that the Docker container is running.
+To exit the container, use the `logout` command.

 # Running a Jupyter Notebook within Docker